CBP Officer

 I am going to rent an apartment for 3 or 4 months so that I can stay and study without any disturbance.
 I have a clinical exam and language proficiency exam after.
 If I rent the apartment, is it going to be illegal as it might sound I am immigrating but I am not?

-Asked by kaka210 over 7 years ago
+Asked by kaka210 about 8 years ago

 It is not illegal to rent an apartment or own property in the United States.
 What you need to do is provide proof that you are coming here to take those exams.
 You may also need to show proof that you have ties to your home country, something that will convince us you will go back.

-Asked by Kino over 7 years ago
+Asked by j.j. over 9 years ago

 Are CBP officers allowed to ask female passengers if they are single and for their phone numbers while on duty and processing those females through to the U.S.?

-Asked by Norah almost 8 years ago
+Asked by Norah over 8 years ago

 An officer can ask you if your single as part of the inspection and interview.